-CALIFORNIA CODE OF REGULATIONS, TITLE 17, DIVISION 3 CHAPTER 1.
-AIR RESOURCES BOARD SUBCHAPTER 1.5.
-AIR BASINS AND AIR QUALITY STANDARDS ARTICLE 3.
-CRITERIA FOR DETERMINING AREA DESIGNATIONS SECTIONS 70300 THROUGH 70306, AND APPENDICES 1 THROUGH 3, THEREOF
+CALIFORNIA CODE OF REGULATIONS, TITLE 17, SECTIONS 70300 THROUGH 70306, AND APPENDICES 1 THROUGH 4, THEREOF

-§ 70300.
-General Statement of Purpose.
+70300.
+General Statement of Purpose

-The objective of these criteria is to guide the Executive Officer or his or her delegate in making designations of areas as attainment, nonattainment, nonattainment-transitional, or unclassified for each of the pollutants for which state ambient air quality standards have been established in Section 70200.
+The objective of these criteria is to guide the state board in making designations of areas as attainment, nonattainment, nonattainment-transitional, or unclassified for each of the pollutants for which state ambient air quality standards have been established in Section 70200.

-NOTE: Authority cited: Sections 39600, 39601, 39607, 39608, and 40925.5, Health and Safety Code.
-Reference: Sections 39607, 39608, and 40925.5, Health and Safety Code.
+NOTE: Authority Cited: sections 39600, 39601, 39607, 39608, and 40925.5, Health and Safety Code.
+Reference: sections 39607, 39608, and 40925.5, Health and Safety Code.

-§ 70301.
-Air Quality Data Used for Designations.
+70301.
+Air Quality Data Used for Designations

-- (a) Except as otherwise provided in this article, designations shall be based on "data for record." - (1) Data for record are those data collected by or under the auspices of the state board or the districts for the purpose of measuring ambient air quality, and which the Executive Officer or his or her delegate has determined comply with the siting and quality assurance procedures established in Part 58, Title 40, Code of Federal Regulations or other equivalent procedures. - (2) Any other data which are provided by a district or by any other person will be data for record if the Executive Officer or his or her delegate determines within 90 days of submittal of complete supporting documentation that the data comply with the siting and quality assurance procedures established in Part 58, Title 40, Code of Federal Regulations or other equivalent procedures.
-If the Executive Officer or his or her delegate finds there is good cause that 90 days is insufficient time to make a determination, he or she may after notification of the person requesting the data review extend the deadline for completion of the data review.
+- (a) Except as otherwise provided in this article, designations shall be based on "data for record." - (1) Data for record are those data collected by or under the auspices of the state board or the districts for the purpose of measuring ambient air quality, and which the executive officer has determined comply with the siting and quality assurance procedures established in Part 58, Title 40, Code of Federal Regulations, as they existed on July 1, 1987, or other equivalent procedures. - (2) Any other data which are provided by a district or by any other person will be data for record if the executive officer determines within 90 days of submittal of complete supporting documentation that the data comply with the siting and quality assurance procedures established in Part 58, Title 40, Code of Federal Regulations, as they existed on July 1, 1987, or other equivalent procedures.
+If the executive officer finds there is good cause that 90 days is insufficient time to make a determination, he/she may after notification of the person requesting the data review extend the deadline for completion of the data review.

-- (b) Except as otherwise provided in this article, designations and reviews of designations will be based on data for record for the three calendar years prior to the year in which the designation is made or the annual review of the designation is conducted. - (c) Data as described in section 70301(a)(1) and (2) become data for record upon completion of the Executive Officer's or his or her delegate's review.
+- (b) Except as otherwise provided in this article, designations and reviews of designations will be based on data for record for the three calendar years prior to the year in which the designation is made or the annual review of the designation is conducted. - (c) Data as described in section 70301(a)(1) and (2) become data for record upon completion of the executive officer's review.